reconhub/learn/content/post/practical-stegen.md

 ## Summaries of age and sex distribution

+It is good practice to first start to explore and familiarise yourself with a dataset before heading into the analyses of your data.
 We can have a brief look at age and sex distributions using some basic summaries; for instance:

 ``` r